 - When purchasing from a nursery, make sure annual plants are well-rooted.
 Give the annual a gentle tug; it shouldn’t feel loose.

 - Be careful not to purchase large, overgrown, or wilted plants.
-The soil should be moist and the plant should be perky and no larger then three times the size of the container.
+The soil should be moist and the plant should be perky and no larger than three times the size of the container.

 - If purchasing seeds, buy from a few different companies first to see which seeds produce the best results for you.